maddz131/DjangoProj_Start/README.md

 # Django Project
-Starting Django through Django Girls tutorial. #go_python
+Used Django Girls tutorial to build a blog.
+The static version is displayed in my github page https://maddz131.github.io/